 On the other hand, when you do manage to combine what makes puzzles and combat great in a way that both aspects elevate each other, your puzzle encounter can reach greater heights than an ordinary encounter would.
 You want to create a synergy between the best that both types of encounters have to offer.

-In the next paragraphs we’ll look at different types of ways to combine puzzles and combat that I play tested and worked very well in my experience.
+In the next paragraphs we’ll look at different types of ways to combine puzzles and combat that I play tested and that have worked very well in my experience.

 1. D&D Puzzle Encounters: Trial and Error

 I like this set up because it takes care of a lot of problems.
 A very common and much dreaded problem with most puzzles is that players sometimes get stuck.
 With this puzzle encounter that won’t happen.
 They can always try to solve the puzzle through simple trial and error.
 But each time they try, monsters appear.
-So trying it is going to cost them and the tension of avoiding mistakes rises as their hitpoints and recourses are lowered.
+So repeated tries are going to cost them and the tension of avoiding mistakes rises as their hitpoints and recourses are lowered.

 Not all types of puzzles go well with the trial and error method.
 As a puzzles creator I would recommend puzzles that require a lot of steps to complete.
 And it works better with puzzles where it is obvious to the DM when players make a mistake.
 So for the trial and error set up I recommend: